IamPierrot/music-Bot-beta/README.md

   + New Componets Event: Lyrics, history, resume&pause.
   + Fixed Major Bug in loop.
   + Update new method when registering commands
+## HOW TO USE AND INSTALL PACKAGE QUICKLY
+  + Step 1: Download the package.json!
+  + Step 2: Open the terminal in project folder including package.json
+  + step 3: use command 'npm i', which installs all of the modules in package.json.

 Good luck and Have Fun 🧀🥖🧀🧀